 Even when there is strong commitment to increase diversity, equity and inclusion in our academic units, it can be hard to translate this commitment into a plan.
-UBC's Faculty Recruitment Guide (access Managers & Admins via CWL and search for faculty recruitment) and UBC Equity provide valuable information on university-wide policies.
+UBC's Faculty Recruitment Guide provides valuable information on university-wide policies.

 Complete and submit the Job Search Plan template together with your draft advertisement using the Generic Job Ad template.
 Also make sure that the plan makes sense in the context of your field and your search process.